Mars Is In Libra, So Chill Out (For Now)

-No matter what kind of restrictions you're under, this time of the season always feels like a particularly productive time.
-And this year, Mars' move from orderly Virgo into diplomatic, lawyerly Libra, where it will remain from 14th September to 30th October, will add to the quietly productive air of spring.
+No matter how many years removed you are from school, the autumn always feels like a particularly studious season.
+And this year, Mars' move from orderly Virgo into diplomatic, lawyerly Libra, where it will remain from 14th September to 30th October, will add to the quietly productive air of autumn.

-Mars is known for being the Planet of Anger, Action, and Desire, and it has a reputation for being strong-willed or even aggressive — but those qualities will take a backseat for now.
-"As Mars enters Libra, we will find that our actions are slow to start as we choose to be more passive than normal," says Lisa Stardust, the author of Saturn Return Survival Guide and The Astrology Deck.
-"Passive" isn't always considered the sexiest quality around, but it's one we can really take advantage of as we head into the more chaotic parts of this season.

 Advertisement